Rudolf González

 Rudolf Karl González Vass (born 2 July 1998) is a professional footballer who plays as a winger for Bonner SC.
-Born in Germany, he represents the Dominican Republic national team.
+Born in Germany, he represents the Dominican Republic at international level.

 International career

 González was born in Germany to a Dominican father and a German mother.
 He is a youth international for Germany.
 He made his professional debut for the Dominican Republic national football team in a 1–0 friendly over win Guadeloupe on 15 February 2019.